JeffPaine/geojson-topojson/README.md

 ## Limitations

 Right now, converting TopoJSON to GeoJSON requires the geo object to be under `<objectName>.objects.collection`.
-Also, it's not recommened to convert between formats multiple times in a row as it will introduce rounding / floating-point arithmetic errors.
+Also, it's probably best to not convert back and forth between formats multiple times as it could introduce rounding / floating-point arithmetic errors.